 The example chart of NZDUSD Daily presents just such a situation, where the upward divergence is supported by the bullish formation of Price Action -Outside Bar (circled in red), the so-called Bullish Engulfing (the description of this formation can be found here).
 So we have a double confirmation that there may be a change in the trend.
 In this case, the move was significant because during the six sessions it gave nearly 300 pips.

 Experienced traders will notice divergences on the charts without any problem, however, for the less-experienced ones, the following picture showing in a schematic way all the common types of divergence between the price graph and the MACD histogram can be useful.

 Observing the chart USDJPY H4 we can see a certain regularity.
-When the MACD reaches the minimum (1) as evidenced by the change of color from red to blue visible in the histogram, the next candle after that which caused the change in the color of the indicator is also bullish as well as few next.
+When the MACD reaches the minimum (1) as evidenced by the change of colour from red to blue visible in the histogram, the next candle after that which caused the change in the colour of the indicator is also bullish as well as few next.
 The declines begin only when the MACD has reached the maximum (2) as evidenced by the change of the histogram bar to red.
-Situation with price and MACD is similar in 3,4,5
+The situation with price and MACD is similar in 3,4,5

 Example of strategy based on PA + MACD:

 - We search on a chart (H4, D1) of any currency pair or other financial instrument situation where the MACD changed direction -for example – began to decrease, the first red bar appeared on the histogram, ie the maximum was created.